Battleman/Squada/README.md

 # Dataset
 List the dataset(s) you want to use, and some ideas on how do you expect to get, manage, process and enrich it/them.
 Show us you've read the docs and some examples, and you've a clear idea on what to expect.
 Discuss data size and format if relevant.
+* NYC 311 Service Requests from 2010 to Present\
+All the 311 requests from 2010 up till now, updated daily.
+Currently about 22M entries, publicly available.
+The data is stored in csv format and contains attributes like: Complaint Type, Created Date, Closed Date, Due Date, Incident Address, etc.
+* NYC Population By Neighborhood Tabulation Areas\
+Self explanatory.
+In csv format.
+*

 # A list of internal milestones up until project milestone 2
 Add here a sketch of your planning for the next project milestone.